Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Background cosmology

 with $\bar w_\varphi\equiv P_\varphi/\rho_\varphi$ that depends on $V$; see Eq.~(\ref{def.rhophi}).
 Indeed in all the models considered in this article for which $V=0$, it reduces to $\bar w_\varphi=1$.
 Then, it is easy to check that Eqs.~(\ref{e.c2}) and (\ref{e.rhoDM}) imply

 which is indeed nothing else than Eq.~(\ref{e.DTDM}).
 It also implies that the DM and $\varphi$ effective equations of state satisfy

 which is again obvious from Eqs.~(\ref{e.weff}) and~(\ref{e.wphi}).

-The evolution of the effective equation of state of $\varphi$ for the best fits of three models~(\ref{e.defmodel1}-\ref{e.defmodelE}) is depicted on Fig.~\ref{fig:wphi}.
+Assuming the energy density of the scalar field is initially subdominant, the evolution of the effective equation of state of $\varphi$ for the best fits of three models~(\ref{e.defmodel1}-\ref{e.defmodelE}) is depicted on Fig.~\ref{fig:wphi}.
 Interestingly, the scalar field behaves as a small curvature term ($w_\varphi\simeq-1/3$) deep in the radiation era while mimicking an almost pressureless fluid around recombination and then increasing toward a stiffer value ($w_\varphi>+1/3$) at low redshift so that it is redshifted away faster than radiation.
-This is this combination of properties among all the possible properties allowed by these models and that cannot be guessed before hand that were actually favored by the MCMC to ensure that the effect on the matter power spectrum remains mild and that they evade the problem of a dark radiation component.\\
+It is this combination of properties among all the possible properties allowed by these models and that cannot be guessed beforehand that were actually favored by the MCMC to ensure that the effect on the matter power spectrum remains mild and that they evade the problem of a dark radiation component.
+Furthermore if initially the scalar field dominates the energy budget over radiation, we show below that it is generically attracted toward the solution where it becomes subdominant with $w_\varphi\simeq-1/3$.\\

 In order to study the evolution of the scalar field, it is useful to use the time variable $p$ defined by

 as time variable ranging from $-\infty$ to 0.
 It follows that

 Inserting these expressions in Eq.~(\ref{kgEF}) and using Eqs.~(\ref{einsteinEF1}-\ref{einsteinEF2}) to express $H^2$ and $\dot H =\ddot a/a-H^2$, the Klein-Gordon equation~(\ref{kgEF}) is rewritten as \begin{widetext}